seamplex/libreblackjack-v01/players/05-no-bust/README.md

 As expected, the reports are the same.
 They just differ in the speed because the shell script is orders of magnitude slower than its Perl-based counterpart.

-> Exercise: modifiy the players so they always insure aces and see if it improves or degrades the result.
+> **Exercise:** modify the players so they always insure aces and see if it improves or degrades the result.

 -------
 :::{.text-center}